 Growth fails when readiness is assumed.

-PragMattie works with founder-led B2B companies before more investment, hiring, tools, or AI compound complexity.
-We assess the revenue-generating foundation, surface where it’s not ready to support scale, and create a sequenced action plan to close the gaps before recurring revenue problems become harder and more expensive to untangle.
+Forcing events reveal the gap between running the business and growing with discipline.
+PragMattie works with founder-led B2B companies before pressure to invest, hire, or add tools raises the cost of growth.
+We assess the revenue-generating foundation, surface where it is not ready, and create a sequenced action plan to close the gaps before the same revenue problems become harder and more expensive to untangle.

 THE GROWTH PROBLEM

-Hundreds of B2B founders and growth leaders.
-The same four revenue problems, every time.
+B2B founders and growth leaders face the same revenue problems.
+Every time.

-• Growth focus and go-to-market (GTM) prioritization are still not settled.
+• Growth focus and go-to-market (GTM) prioritization are still fluid

-• Teams and systems do not reconcile to one trusted view of revenue.
+• Teams, systems, and data do not reconcile to one trusted view of revenue performance

-• Pipeline quality and handoff gaps create revenue leakage.
+• Targeting challenges, pipeline quality and handoff gaps create revenue leakage

-• A forcing event reveals the gap between running and scaling the business.
+• A forcing event reveals the gap between running the business and growing with discipline

 When warning signs are ignored, the cost of growth rises